UT-EE-Mobile-App-Development/tartu-explorer/README.md

 ## Features
 * As a user I want to be able to select different tracks, so that I can choose the type of experience I get
+* As a user i want to be able to see my location in the app, so i can use it for navigation
 * As a user I want to be able to see a picture of the place that i must find
 * As a user I want to be able to get hints about the location, so that I am able to find the location if I cant find it right away
-* As a user I want to be able to see information/statistics about already completed tracks, so I can see the location I have visited
+* As a user I want to be able to see information/statistics about already completed tracks, so I can see the locations I have visited
 * As a user I want to be able to select tracks that are close to me, so that i don't have to walk to the other side of the city to start the track
 * As a user I want to be shown a radius of the location if I ask for it, so that I can find the location even if I cant find it just based on the picture